 What the program will do

-- Support HIE entities’ costs for onboarding priority Medicaid providers
+- Support HIE-side costs for onboarding priority Medicaid providers

-- Support a combination of provider types in a staged approach
+- Support a variety of Medicaid provider types (phased)

 - Leverage existing infrastructure

 - Support a network of networks